andreas-kupries/aktive/doc/ref/transform_statistics.md

 Returns image with input rows compressed to a single value, the first index of the maximal row values.
 The result is a single-column image with height and depth of the input.

-The part about the `depth of the input` means that the bands in each row are handled separately.
+The bands of a multi-band image are processed separately.

 |Input|Description|
 |:---|:---|